For ease of reading, we have divided this policy into several sections:

 3.2 As well as CVs, profiles, show reels, advertisements for your services or other posts which you willingly upload, share with other Users, or otherwise allow us (or other Users) to publish on the Site and display to the general public; we may make certain services available on the Site, such as tweets, chat functionality and blogs, to which you are able to post comments, information and/or materials.
 You hereby acknowledge that any information you disclose through such services or otherwise on the Site becomes public information, it can be re-shared and it may be available to Users of the Site and/or to be viewed by the general public.
 In addition, when you choose to make a posting on such services, certain personal data may be available for other Users to view.
 We urge you to exercise discretion and caution when deciding to disclose personal data about either yourself or anyone else (or indeed any other information) on the Site.

 3.3 Company Users may be able to access User Information which you upload onto the Site (including any User Information that you have shared directly with any Company Users) and to use, edit and manage such User Information within their own company database.
-Company Users can make internal use of the User Information to, without limitation, create bespoke lists or "baskets" of Individual Users from User Information which Users make available on the Site or to create notes on Individual Users.
+Company Users can also make internal use of the User Information to, without limitation, create bespoke lists or "baskets" of Individual Users from User Information which Users make available on the Site or to create notes on Individual Users.
 Such information will remain visible to the relevant Company Users after you close your account or delete your User Information.
 Company users will also be able to share your CV with unregistered users of the Site provided that they are within the same organisation and used solely for the purposes of recruitment.
 Please note that we do not control User Information that Corporate Users may copy outside of the Site or the Services so we urge you to exercise discretion and caution when deciding to disclose personal data about either yourself or anyone else (or indeed any other information) on the Site.